 NOVEC’s overhead and underground utility lines carry potentially deadly electric current, therefore it is very important to understand landscaping requirements around these lines and their supporting facilities.
-Because improper landscaping is a major cause of power outages and added maintenance expense, our right-of-way department staff strives to find and eliminate situations which may lead to tree/line conflicts.
+Because improper landscaping is a major cause of power outages and added maintenance expense, our Vegetation Management department staff strives to find and eliminate situations which may lead to tree/line conflicts.
 Easements attached to the property over which NOVEC lines pass allow NOVEC to remove or trim plant material as necessary to provide a safe, reliable, cost-effective electric distribution system to its customers.

 Brush trees which have grown up within the right-of-way easement will be removed if they are less then 6” in diameter at chest height.
 No new trees are allowed to be planted within the right of way.
 Even though our rights of way currently have older trees directly under the lines which must be continually trimmed, it is not acceptable to plant new trees like these.
 NOVEC is continually talking with customers to encourage them to allow the removal of these unhealthy, poorly situated trees.
 Newly planted trees within the easement area will be removed by NOVEC contractors when found.
 Please think first and plant appropriate species.
-Contractors will remove brush, however, any wood over 4 inches in diameter will not be removed from trees which are cut down.
+Contractors will remove brush, however, any wood over 4 inches in diameter will not be removed from trees which are cut down or trimmed.
 This wood will be cut to lengths of at least 4-5 feet and left on the site.

 Near Underground Equipment: